chrisdean258/copper/README.md

 will print 10

-Its also worth noting that you dont need semicolons or newlines, copper will figure out what you meant.
+Its also worth noting that you dont need semicolons, newlines, or even spaces between expressions or statements, copper will figure out what you meant.

 Braced expressions will return the last value calculated in the expression.
-Return statements are not yet implemented

 ```copper
 fn do_a_thing() {